eclipse-hono/hono/site/content/api/Telemetry-API.md

 The body of the message MUST consist of a single AMQP *Data* section containing the telemetry data.
 The format and encoding of the data MUST be indicated by the *content-type* and (optional) *content-encoding* properties of the message.

 Any additional properties set by the client in either the *properties* or *application-properties* sections are preserved by Hono, i.e. these properties will also be contained in the message delivered to consumers.
+However, the *assertion* contained in the *application-properties* will **not** be propagated downstream.

 Note that Hono does not return any *application layer* message back to the client in order to signal the outcome of the operation.
 Instead, Hono signals reception of the message by means of the AMQP `ACCEPTED` outcome if the message complies with the formal requirements.
 Note that this does **not** mean that the telemetry message has been successfully forwarded to the AMQP 1.0 messaging network.